dlord/spigot-docker/README.md

 to `/usr/src/minecraft`.

-When a container is started for the first time, the contents of this folder is copied to `MINECRAFT_HOME` via `rsync`.
+When a container is started for the first time, the contents of this folder is copied to `MINECRAFT_HOME` via `rsync`, except for anything that starts with `world`.
 It will also ensure that the `MINECRAFT_HOME/plugins` folder exists, and it will clean out any plugin jar files to make way for new ones.
 This is the simplest way to roll out updates without going inside the data volume.

-### Home Folder
+### World Templates

-This is where all server related artifacts go, and its default location is `/opt/minecraft`.
-This can be customized via the `MINECRAFT_HOME` environment variable.

-This Docker image supports the use of world templates, which is useful for custom maps.
-You will want to copy your world template to `MINECRAFT_HOME/world`.
+This Docker image supports the use of world templates, which is useful for packaging custom maps.
+World templates should always start with `world`, which has been a standard Minecraft convention (e.g. world, world_nether, world_the_end).
+Copy your world templates to `/usr/src/minecraft` via the `ONBUILD` trigger.
 During startup, it will check if `/var/lib/minecraft` is empty.
 If so, it will create a copy of the world template on this folder.

 ### JVM Arguments